shiwalimohan/stbolt/lgsoar/soarcode/refsoar-readme.txt

 This file contains notes on how refsoar works.
 This is all of LGSoar up until generate-predicates, which involves the Soar rules in the output/ directory.

+Basic flow:
+- references from one word to another are identified, starting with the main verb and extending to its arguments and other things connected there
+- centers are determined from references
+- ideas are determined from centers
+- predicates are built from ideas (in output code, not refsoar)

+TODO: what is filtered or added at each step (ref->center, center->idea, idea->predicate)?

 refsoar files:
 global.soar
 activate.soar